 A few years ago I wrote a 15-part course that was sent automatically, lesson by lesson, to interested readers.
 These days, such autoresponders are a thing of the past and we will switch to something different.
 But, rather than ditching these courses, I will update them a bit and publish them, one at a time.
 They are still quite relevant to new buyers.

-If you are starting to buy from China, your first decision will be: should I manage this by myself?
+If you are new to sourcing from China, your first decision will be: should I manage this by myself?

 If your team can’t dedicate 1-3 hours a day (per supplier) to follow what happens in China, you might need help from a sourcing agency that can handle these tasks: